 Automated Invoicing Workflow

-Manual data entry and inefficient processes top the list of challenges AP professionals face, according to a 2021 survey from Levvel Research.
-Automation can address those pain points and other common invoicing problems, such as lost or missing invoices, fraudulent invoices and the inability to approve invoices in time to capture discounts.
+Increasing efficiency was cited as the top priority by 78.5% of AP leaders, according to a 2024 report by the Institute of Financial Operations and Leadership.
+Correspondingly, AP workflow automation was the No. 1 area of investment to tackle that challenge.
+Automation also addresses other common invoicing problems, such as lost or missing invoices, fraudulent invoices, and the inability to approve invoices in time to capture discounts.
 While the workflow from invoice receipt through payment can differ from one company to another, it typically includes the following steps.

-The vendor bill arrives, either in paper format to be scanned by a person or in electronic format (51% of the time for the latter, according to Beanworks).
-The text is extracted courtesy of optical character recognition (OCR) technology, and pertinent data, including the vendor (payee), purchase order number, payment due date and amount are entered into the AP system.
+The vendor bill arrives, either in paper format to be scanned or in electronic format.
+The text is extracted courtesy of optical character recognition (OCR) technology, and pertinent data, including the vendor (payee), purchase order number, payment due date, and amount, are entered into the AP system.

 The data is entered into the company’s accounting system and recorded as a credit in the AP account of the general ledger.